-Mobile Marketing: Are your customers spending their digital minutes on you?
+Mobile marketing: Are your customers spending their digital minutes on you?by Nicole Michaelis

 Did you know that 71% of the total digital minutes the average American spends online are spent on a mobile device?
 Numbers look similar across the globe.
 Mobile usage is continuing to rise with retail predicting to make over half of all sales via a mobile device by 2020.
 That’s basically now in tech development time, so you better make sure you have a proper mobile marketing (and sales) strategy in place.